rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 2: Shaping Raw Data for Amazon Forecast**

 During Module One of this workshop, you cleaned and enhanced the raw meter data.
-During execution, our pipeline needs to shape that raw data even more, tranformng it into the standardized format required Amazon Forecast.
-That shaping is performed by  Amazon Athena, which executes specific SQL queries.
+During execution, our pipeline needs to shape that raw data even more, tranformng it into the standardized formats required Amazon Forecast (the schemas we defined in the previous step)  The data shaping is performed by  Amazon Athena, which executes specific SQL queries.
 Since the pipeline runs automatically, we will store the SQL statements in system parameters so that the forecast pipeline can executed them automatically, during the appropriate step in the process.

 Amazon Forecast has 3 pre-defined schemas for importing data into the service.